The Good, the Bad and the Ugly (theme): Other uses

 Detailing this piece in a description of the film soundtrack, the website CD Universe states that it is "so familiar as to be a cultural touchstone.
 Even an abbreviated soundbite of the theme is enough to conjure images of desolate desert plains, rolling tumbleweeds, and a cowboy-booted figure standing ominously in the distance."
 It has been used frequently to convey these sorts of images on radio, film and television in the years since the film's release.
 The Simpsons has used the opening notes of this theme in multiple episodes over the years.

 Wall of Voodoo recorded a live rendition of the song as part of a medley with "Hang 'Em High".
 The recording appeared as a non-album B-side to their single "Ring of Fire".

 Numerous musicians have, in full or in part, borrowed from this piece.
 Bill Berry, former drummer of the band R.E.M., played what was dubbed an "Ennio whistle" on the track "How the West Was Won and Where It Got Us", from their 1996 album New Adventures in Hi-Fi.
 The American punk rock group Ramones were known to play a recording of this piece at the beginning of their concerts, while at the end of their shows, a snippet of "The Ecstasy of Gold" was played.
 Punk band The Vandals sampled the beginning of this piece at the beginning of their song "Urban Struggle" on their EP Peace thru Vandalism.
+British singer Jessie Ware interpolated the song in her 2026 single "Ride" from the album Superbloom.

-The song was used in Argentinian and Portuguese TV commercials for Camel Cigarettes in 1981.
+The song was used in Argentinian and Portuguese TV commercials for cigarettes in 1981.
 The theme was used in 2014 for commercials for the Nissan Altima and also was used in 2015 for a Nestlé Dancow 1+ milk commercial in Indonesia.

 Comedian Eddie Murphy whistled the opening notes during the "Shoe-Throwing Mother" monologue of his 1983 Delirious television special.